ProctorU/squint/README.md

 When non-default storext values are specified, these extra checks won't be added.

 The Postgres SQL for jsonb and hstore is different.
-No support for checking for missing `json` columns exists, so don't use those with StoreXT + SearchSemiStructuredData
+No support for checking for missing `json` columns exists, so don't use those with StoreXT + Squint